panin-anan/pcl_processing_ros2/README.md

 install/setup.bash
 ```

+## Launch files
+This repository contains two launch files.
+Both require similar launch parameters which is explained in the Nodes section.

+### scan_and_process_pcl.launch.py
+only launch pcl_processing node which waits for a ROS2 service request to the service `RequestPCLVolumeDiff` before performing volume detection using the request message.

+### manual_publish_and_process.launch.py
+Launch three nodes: pcl_processing, pcl_publish_manual, and rviz.
+The `pcl_publish_manual` node waits for manual keyboard input to publish pointcloud onto the Service Request and, when two pointclouds are manually published, initiate the volume detection by `pcl_processing` node.

 ## Nodes
 ### pcl_processing
 A node that automates the volume loss calculation process.
 The node is a service server which waits for the Service Request, `RequestPCLVolumeDiff`, before
 the node computes the volume loss from the latest two point clouds stored in a service client.
-The client is created either in `test_coordinator` node from `data_gathering` package
+This service client is created either in `test_coordinator` node from `data_gathering` package
-or in `pcl_publush_manual` node for manual volume loss calculation.
+or in `pcl_publush_manual` node for manual volume loss calculation, according to the launch file used.

 The volume loss is calculated from the point cloud difference between two point clouds, clouds from before and after grinding, using the following process:
 Note: For now, the algorithm is only applicable to flat plate